 Aggressive | You accept significant risks to maximize potential returns over the long term and know that the stock market can crash up to 30% in one year in 8. | -5 % to +9% | Stocks & ETFs: 100% | Bond & Treasuries – 0%

-Actively Aggressive | You are willing to invest time and effort into actively managing your portfolio to maximize your return to potentially outperform the stock market benchmark performance.
+Actively Aggressive | You are willing to invest time and effort into actively managing your portfolio to maximize your return and potentially outperform the stock market benchmark performance.
 This entails significant risk and reward. | -10% to +20% | Stocks: 100% |

 *Risk reward is calculated using Liberated Stock Trader Stock Market Statistics, dating back to 1929.
 I used a 20-year average S&P 500/Nasdaq Composite return of 9% and a current negative bond yield to a maximum bond yield of 1%.
-Stock market crashes occur every 8 to 10 years, with a maximum loss of 30% lasting 2 years.
+Stock market crashes occur every 8 to 10 years, with a maximum loss of 30% lasting two years.

 A conservative risk profile means you want to have as little risk as possible and try to protect your capital from inflation.
-The other end of the scale is the aggressive risk profile which means you are willing to expose yourself to higher risks assuming you will see higher rewards over time.
+The other end of the scale is the aggressive risk profile, which means you are willing to expose yourself to higher risks, assuming you will see higher rewards over time.

 Your Age Equals Safe Asset Allocation

 Another simple way that many financial advisors suggest for calculating asset allocation in investment portfolios is to use the age equals safe assets equation.
-Suppose you are 30 years old, that would mean you should have 30% of your capital in safe assets and 70% in stocks.
+Suppose you are 30 years old; that would mean you should have 30% of your capital in safe assets and 70% in stocks.

 Your Age = Percent of Portfolio in Safe Assets (Bonds, Treasuries, Cash Accounts)